linux-system-roles/logging/roles/rsyslog/README.md

 - `rsyslog_viaq_log_dir`: Viaq log directory.
 Default to '/var/log/containers'.
 - `logging_mmk8s_token`: Path to token for kubernetes.
 Default to "/etc/rsyslog.d/viaq/mmk8s.token"
 - `logging_mmk8s_ca_cert`: Path to CA cert for kubernetes.
 Default to "/etc/rsyslog.d/viaq/mmk8s.ca.crt"
-- `use_omelasticsearch_cert` : If set to 'true', omelasticsearch is configured to use the certificates specified in `rsyslog_elasticsearch`.
+- `use_omelasticsearch_cert` : If set to 'true', omelasticsearch is configured to use the certificates specified in the elasticsearch type logging_outputs.
 Default to 'false'.
-- `use_local_omelasticsearch_cert` : If set to 'true', local files ca_cert_src, cert_src and key_src in `rsyslog_elasticsearch` will be deployed to the remote host.
+- `use_local_omelasticsearch_cert` : If set to 'true', local files ca_cert_src, cert_src and key_src in the elasticsearch type logging_outputs will be deployed to the remote host.

-- `rsyslog_elasticsearch`: A set of following variables to specify output elasticsearch configurations.
+- For the elasticsearch type logging_outputs, a set of following variables are to specify output elasticsearch configurations.
 It could be an array if multiple elasticsearch clusters to be configured.
-   If set to 'true', ca_cert_src, cert_src and key_src must be set in each `rsyslog_elasticsearch` element.
+   If set to 'true', ca_cert_src, cert_src and key_src must be set in each elasticsearch element.
 Otherwise, the deployment fails.
 Default to 'false'.
   - `name`: Name of the elasticsearch element.
   - `server_host`: Hostname elasticsearch is running on.
   - `server_port`: Port number elasticsearch is listening to.